nierdz/ansible-role-nextcloud/README.md

 Default: `"localhost"`

 ### `nextcloud_dbname`
-The name of the nextcloud database which is set during installation.
+The name of the nextcloud database, which is set during installation.
 Default: `"nextcloud"`